DiegelD/CarND-Capstone/README.md

 The goal of this project is to enable a self driving car, driving around a given test track using waypoint navigation and stopping on traffic lights.
-Every of this waypoints gets its x,y - coordinates of the track and a specific target velocity, depending on the traffic light sign and distance.
+Every of this waypoints gets its x,y - coordinates of the track and a specific target velocity, depending on the traffic light signal and the distance to it.
 The Controll - System uses the thorttle, steering and brakes to succesfully navigate the waypoints with in the correct target velocity.<br>
 In this project are componets of